f3d-app/f3d/README.md

 # libf3d

-F3D contains not only the F3D executable but also the libf3d, which can be used in C++ or Python.
+F3D contains not only the F3D executable but also the libf3d, a library to render 3D meshes, which can be used in C++ or Python.
 The libf3d is documented [here.](README_libf3d.md)

 # Desktop Integration